Energy and carbon reduction plan for our Estate

 - Our catering provider now uses many environmentally friendly items such as paper straws and veggie ware takeaway boxes and cups, and they are moving from hard plastic four-pint bottles of milk to pouches which are 82% less plastic.

-- In October 2019 Leeds Trinity pledged to divest from Fossil fuel investments.
+- In October 2019, Leeds Trinity pledged to divest from fossil fuel investments.

-Sustainable Travel
+Sustainable travel

-- As part of our Sustainable travel plan, Leeds Trinity University provides a free shuttle bus to support staff and students to reach our main campus, with regular services to and from Horsforth train station and services to local amenities, such as the supermarket and doctor's surgery.
+As part of our Sustainable travel plan, Leeds Trinity University provides a free shuttle bus to support staff and students to reach our main campus, with regular services to and from Horsforth train station and services to local amenities, such as the supermarket and doctor's surgery.
 The bus is fully wheelchair accessible.

-- To encourage active sustainable travel, through Trinity Perks, we provide staff with the Cycle to Work scheme benefit.
+To encourage active, sustainable travel, through Trinity Perks, we provide staff with the Cycle to Work scheme benefit.
 This is a salary sacrifice scheme to help with the upfront cost of purchasing a bike and accessories, with tax-efficient loans available of up to £2500 paid back over an 18-month period.
-We also have a range of cyclist facilities on site including secure cycle storage located across campus, and a bike maintenance station in the bike storage at All Saints Court.
-We also have showers and changing facilities for all staff and students in the sports centre.

 Printing